szikes-adam/simple-kubernetes-operator/README.md

 ### CI

-It builds, vets, and runs test using by `make`.
+It builds and vets using by `make`.

 Triggered by pushing new commit on `main` and pull request.